evidentlyai/evidently/README.md

 **Note**: this functionality is in active development and subject to API change.
 ![Dashboard example](https://github.com/evidentlyai/evidently/blob/main/docs/images/evidently_data_drift_grafana_dashboard_top.png)

 Evidently has `monitors` that collect the data and model metrics from a deployed ML service.
 You can use it to build live monitoring dashboards.
 Evidently configures the monitoring on top of the streaming data and emits the metrics.
-You can log and use the metrics elsewhere.

 There is a lightweight integration with Prometheus and Grafana that comes with pre-built dashboards.